 It is easy to build on that team aspect of bowling to use it as a team-building exercise for your organization.

 Building the Teams

 The people you assign to a team will have to work together during the event to succeed.
 That determines how you assign them.
-For instance, if the Finance department were to have a bowling-based team building exercise, they would have to decide whether to make the teams along the functional lines (an Accounts Payable team, an Accounts Receivable team, a General Accounting team, etc.) to strengthen teamwork within those groups or to make the teams from members of the different functional groups to build teamwork within the department as a whole.
+For instance, if the finance department was to have a bowling-based team-building exercise, they would have to decide whether to make the teams along the functional lines—an Accounts Payable team, an Accounts Receivable team, a General Accounting team.
+This structure could strengthen teamwork within those groups.
+Or, you can consider making teams with members of the different functional groups to build teamwork within the department as a whole.

 Try to balance the teams.
 If you have a few good bowlers, make sure you distribute them among the teams.
 Make sure you balance athletes versus non-athletes across the teams as well.
-The people with bowling experience or athletic skill will need to help their teammates.
-That's what team building is all about -- the people with a particular skill helping their team when it needs that skill.
+The people with bowling experience or athletic skills will need to help their teammates.
+That's what team building is all about—the people with a particular skill helping their team when it needs that skill.

 Different Bowling Games for Team Building

-The automatic scorers will total the first two games for you, but you'll need someone on each team to keep track of scores in game 3.
+The automatic scorers will total the first two games for you, but you'll need someone on each team to keep track of scores for game three.

 Reinforce Team Building with Awards